Designing protocols - 9.5 - Designing a complete protocol

 The important points to remember are:

-• firefly can only dispense into one plate or carry out one pipetting task at a time, so you cannot design a protocol with concurrent pipetting and dispensing steps
+• firefly can only dispense into one plate or carry out one pipetting task at a time, so you cannot design a protocol with concurrent pipetting and dispensing steps.

 • firefly protocols must be linear, the protocol design doesn’t allow for conditional actions.
 Once a protocol is started, firefly will run it to the end unless the user intervenes and cancels it.
 If you want to automate a process which has different steps depending on an assay result, you will have to stop at the decision point.